Education

 Prerequisites

-Be enrolled in EDUC 114 the same semester or receive instructor approval.
+Be enrolled in EDUC 114 the same semester or receive instructor permission.

 Current curricular methods, materials, philosophies, and Virginia Standards of Learning in elementary and middle school science and mathematics education.
 Developing and identifying science and mathematics materials and approaches.